 Historically, private members’ clubs were reserved for wealthy, high-society men.
 Gentlemen’s clubs began around the 17th century, with London being the main hub – particularly around the area of St James and Pall Mall, which became known as Clubland.
 Different clubs were designed for different clientele – politicians would congregate at the Reform Club, for instance, while diplomats would meet at the St James Club.
 Thankfully, things have changed a great deal over the years.
 Most importantly, the majority of clubs now allow women to join too (bar a few, such as the Garrick Club in Covent Garden, which has been at the centre of a sexism row for some years).
-And while many of the old-school clubs still exist, competition is rife nowadays.
-New private’ members clubs are popping up left right and centre, each with their own USP – whether that’s a focus on wellness, families, music or art.
+And, while many of the old-school clubs still exist, competition is rife nowadays.
+Keen to get involved?
+Here we’ll help you find your perfect match.

+From the (many) Soho Houses to clubs following the footsteps of their traditional forefathers, new private’ members clubs are popping up left right and centre, each with their own USP – whether that’s a focus on wellness, families, music or art.
 Most boast beautiful interiors, workspaces, great restaurants and cool cocktail bars, offering members’ access to a targeted programme of events.
-Keen to get involved?
-Here, we’ll help you find your perfect match.